tijptjik/FEWD_1.0/lesson17/slides.md

 **What is an event?**

-* In simple words, an event means sth happens.
-It could be
+* In simple terms, and event occurs when 'something' happens.
+For example,
-  * The mouse left button is clicked
+  * The left mouse button is clicked
   * The ENTER key is pressed on the keyboard
 * Real life examples
   * The clock rings in the morning